ELEVATE-Project/documents/src/docusaurus/userservice/settingup-userservice.md

 # Setting up the User Service

-You can set up the user service to include the following user management capabilities to the application:
+System administrators can set up the user service to include the following user management capabilities to the application:

 * Create and manage users and roles.
 * Configure a capability to upload a list of users to the application.